zonca/zonca.github.io-source/content/2014-02-26-build-software-carpentry-with-pelican.md

 All the material, mainly about bash, git, Python and R is [available on Github](http://github.com/swcarpentry/bc) under Creative Commons.

 The content is either in Markdown or in IPython notebook format, and is currently built using Jekyll, nbconvert and Pandoc.
-Basicly the requirement is be to make it easy for bootcamp instructors to setup their own website, modify the content, and have the website updated.
+Basicly the requirement is to make it easy for bootcamp instructors to setup their own website, modify the content, and have the website updated.

 I created a fork of the Software Carpentry repository and configured Pelican for creating the website: